This tutorial will walk through how to leverage the

 already, import your studies data.
 For this tutorial, we’ll be using the

-five CDISC Pilot data files: An ADSL
+five CDISC Pilot data files: An ADSL, ADVS,

 The Table Generator tab is divided in two: the area to the left is the drag-and-drop interface used to build tables, and on the right is the real-time table output.